Skip to main content

 • synchronous=NORMAL for WAL-safe durability with acceptable write latency.

-On shutdown, Cayenne performs a WAL checkpoint and runs PRAGMA optimize to minimize restart overhead.
+On shutdown, Cayenne performs a WAL checkpoint (SQLite) and runs PRAGMA optimize to minimize restart overhead.
 Graceful shutdown via SIGTERM is important — abrupt kills leave the WAL un-checkpointed (still recoverable, but restart is slower).

 Append WAL Crash Safety